chhantyal/flask_app/README.md

 flask_app
 =========

-Trying out micro framework Flask - this is just a sample app
+Trying out micro framework Flask - this is a sample blog app :)